Haysto Logo

 What is a repayment mortgage?

 Most homeowners have a repayment mortgage.
-Essentially, each monthly repayment will chip away at both your mortgage and the interest on it.
-At the end of your mortgage term, you’ll have paid off the total cost of everything - the original amount you borrowed plus the interest.
+Essentially, each monthly repayment will chip away at both your mortgage and the interest owed.
+At the end of your mortgage term, you’ll have paid off everything - the original amount you borrowed plus the interest.

 What is an interest-only mortgage?